Pete Atkin: Revival

 In 2001, 2003 and 2005, Atkin and James undertook national tours of the UK talking about, reading and singing, their songs, poetry and prose.
 In 2003 the duo also toured Australia.
-Atkin has also performed occasional concerts in folk clubs.
+Atkin has also performed from time to time in folk clubs solo and, more recently, with the pianist and arranger Simon Wallace.

-The revival, however, dates back to 1996 when Steve Birkill, an electronics entrepreneur and satellite television pioneer, approached Atkin at a concert and asked permission to create a website celebrating his work.
-Atkin provided a good deal of background information for this, and along with the usual fansite materials, there was a mailing list to which the interested and the curious could subscribe.
-Unusually, Birkill elected to distribute the messages manually rather than relying on an electronic mailing list such as majordomo.
-He named the list "Midnight Voices" from the lyric of the song "Payday Evening".
+This revival dates back to 1996 when Steve Birkill, an electronics entrepreneur and satellite television pioneer, approached Atkin at a concert and asked permission to create a website celebrating his work.
+Atkin provided background information for this, and it was supported by a mailing list.
+Birkill named the list "Midnight Voices" from the lyric of the song "Payday Evening".

 Birkill also invited Atkin to headline a local folk festival he supported in Monyash, Derbyshire.
-On the strength of Atkin's performance and the response to it, not to mention Atkin himself realising he still had an audience, this was repeated the following year, with accompanying performance CD releases by subscription.
-The second show also featured a tribute band, a varying cast of amateur players under the rubric of 'The Beautiful Changers' whose performance was at least enthusiastic.
-Consensus among the "Midnight Voices" was that the shows should be an annual event.
-Later versions of the show used small theatre or school hall venues, with other professional artists invited to perform as well.
+On the strength of Atkin's performance and the response to it, and Atkin himself realising he still had a following, this was repeated the following year, with accompanying performance CD releases by subscription.
+The second show also featured a tribute band, a varying cast of amateur players under the rubric of 'The Beautiful Changers'.

 At the 2000 show, Atkin announced that the music conglomerate BMG, which had acquired the RCA catalogue and rights, had finally released the master recordings for the final four of his albums.
 They were subsequently re-released on CD in the same fashion as the first two, whose rights had been owned by a different company.